Castel44/FPGA-based-platform-for-Lightweight-Cryptographic-Algorithms/README.md

 Complete Vivado project files, sources and hardware files.

-IMPORTANT: Do not add the /<project>.sim folder, its file are too long for GitHub
+IMPORTANT: Sometimes files in  /<project>.sim folder are too long for GitHub, disable those folders to fix it when occurs.